PRICES INCLUDE & NOT Included in the Prices

 We recommend you take your trekking luggage in a large holdall or rucksack which can perhaps be folded up inside your main luggage if you are also traveling around the Atlas Mountains and wish to have the security of your usual suitcase(s).
 You should also take a suitable daypack which will carry drinking water, camera, hat, raincoat, etc. as you may not be in direct contact with your support team at all times during the day.

 It is important to drink lots of water during your hike; water can be purchased in Marrakech before you set off or in Imlil.
-It is also possible to obtain water from small kiosks in many villages and from the trailhead of Tizi tamatert and at the Tizi Oussem.
-You will need to carry some of this by yourself but your mules will carry some more.
-Please, discuss with your guide the water requirements on a regular basis.
+It is also possible to obtain water from small kiosks in many villages and from the trailhead of Imlil and at the Toubkal refuge.
+You will need to carry some of this yourself but your mules will carry some more; please discuss with your guide the water requirements on a regular basis.

 Picnic lunch – fresh Moroccan salad, cheese, sliced sausage, tinned tuna fish and sardines, bread, fruit, mint tea (pasta, beans, potatoes, and rice can also be included).

-Dinner – Soup, Tajine (chicken or mutton with vegetables), spaghetti, couscous (main courses rotate depending on the duration of trek .You are also more likely to get couscous on a Friday), bread, coffee, tea, cake, fruit.
+Dinner – Soup, Tajine (chicken or mutton with vegetables), spaghetti, couscous (main courses rotate depending on the duration of the trek, although you are more likely to get couscous on a Friday), bread, coffee, tea, cake, fruit.

 * Vegetarians, vegans and those with special dietary requirements of any kind need to advise at time of reservation.